build-on-aws/content/tutorials/eks-monitor-containerized-applications/index.md

 PodName: quickstart-nginx-deployment-7cd757dc7b-9fss6 NodeName: ip-192-168-119-7.us-east-2.compute.internal podIP: 192.168.112.25
 ```

 ## Step 3: Use [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) Query to search and analyze container logs

 You can use [CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) Query to interactively search and analyze the container logs of the application in Amazon CloudWatch Logs.
-Fluent Bit send logs from your containers in the cluster to CloudWatch Logs.
-In the Step 1 above, we’ve set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs.
-Fluent Bit creates the log group below if it don't already exist:
+Fluent Bit sends logs from your containers in the cluster to CloudWatch Logs.
+In Step 1 above, we’ve set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs.
+Fluent Bit creates the log group below if it doesn't already exist:

 `/aws/containerinsights/Cluster_Name/application` which contains all log files in `/var/log/containers` on each worker node in the cluster.

-### To run a CloudWatch Logs Insights sample query:
+### To Run a CloudWatch Logs Insights Sample Query:

 * Open the CloudWatch console.
 * In the navigation pane, choose **Logs**, and then choose **Log groups**.
 * Click the log group `/aws/containerinsights/CLUSTER_NAME/application`.
 Where CLUSTER_NAME is the actual name of your EKS cluster.
-* Under the log details (top-right), click **View in Logs Insights**
+* Under the log details (top-right), click **View in Logs Insights**.
 * Delete the default query in the CloudWatch Log Insight Query Editor.
 Then, enter the following command and select Run query:

 ```bash